Email Security Best Practices to Safeguard Email and Email Server

 Use Strong Passwords:

-Passwords must be different, convoluted and change frequently.
+Passwords must be different, convoluted, and frequently changed.

-It must not be given out for other people, and their content should not be reused in different user’s accounts.
+It must not be given out to other people, and their content should not be reused in different user’s accounts.
 Password managers may be useful in the tasks of password generation and storing.

 Encrypted Emails:

-Encrypting email is the way of ensuring that a sender of the message will be the only person who will be able to decipher and read the content of the email message.
+Encrypting email is a way of ensuring that the sender of the message will be the only person who can decipher and read the content of the email message.

 Recommended: How to Send An Encrypted Email from Outlook?

-It is this encrypted email’s intention to provide data-privacy regardless of the situation that unauthorized users gain access to the email, or internal users send it mistakenly to the wrong recipient.
+This encrypted email intends to provide data privacy regardless of whether unauthorized users gain access to the email or internal users mistakenly send it to the wrong recipient.

 Secure Encrypted Connections:

-Emails need to be also secure in transmission, which means that they should be sent and received via secure connections, such as TLS or SSL.
+Emails need to be also secure in transmission, meaning they should be sent and received via secure connections, such as TLS or SSL.
 This is done to access the protected line of communication between people and hackers.

 Avoid Accessing Email Over Unsecured Wi-Fi Networks: